 India is full of citadels, forts, palaces, temples and sacred places to visit that you can visit throughout your stay.
 The country is mostly Hindu, but you will also find Muslims, Christians, Sikhs or Buddhists.
 Each of these religions attaches a unique religious heritage.

 Curry is one of the most consumed dishes in the world (and not only in India).
 Of course, it’s not hard to see why as it is just so delicious!
 A land of sacred cows, India is also the country of vegetarians.
 Even if you’re not a vegetarian, we promise you will be more than satisfied with the cuisine and head home full of new ideas for your next dishes.

 Almost all Indian states have their own natural park where you can discover a breathtaking flora, but also a fauna very different from the one to which you will have been accustomed.
 If you have time, book a safari tour to discover the rare local animals.
 Why not consider a tour?
-You can view and book all kinds of adventure and trekking tours, which make it easier and safer than ever before to see India firsthand.
+You can view and book all kinds of adventure, trekking tours or even a bike trip in Leh, which make it easier and safer than ever before to see India firsthand.

 You will need to complete some formalities to be able to go on vacation, including applying for a visa and checking that you are up to date with the required vaccinations.

 Whatever the length of your stay in India, you will need to apply for a visa.
 To do this, if you do not go through an agency that can do it for you, go to the embassy.
 Please note that your passport must be valid for at least 6 months after the scheduled date of your departure.